 Throughout the program, a team teaching methodology will be implemented.
 Both methodology and Spanish instructors, in teams, assist students in connecting and relating the content of their study abroad courses with out-of-classroom experiences, facilitating the linguistic and technical components of their research, and supporting the linguistic needs of the participants throughout their semesters.
-This team teaching strategy has been designed based on the success that it has enjoyed as an integral part of the CIEE Public Health summer study abroad program in Argentina.

 Teaching teams provide the academic, linguistic, and theoretical coordination required for students to produce dynamic, integrated, high-quality research projects that clearly demonstrate the learning outcomes of their coursework as well as their prior linguistic expertise.